The Evolution Of Indoor Clothes Airers

 Sometimes the frugal money-saving ideas of yesteryear come round again, indoor clothes airers are one of those.
 You can fit a complete system – wall mounted – free-standing – in the bath and wall to wall indoor washing line.

-My granny in Scotland was a fabulous lady.
-I remember her using a wooden clotheshorse to dry the clothes on wet windy days in Fife.
+My granny was a fabulous lady.
+I remember her using a wooden clotheshorse to dry the clothes on wet windy days.

 Today’s modern indoor clothes airers do exactly the same job.
 In my granny’s day, homes came with clothes poles to install the washing line.
 Today, every home should have a natural drying system ready installed.